kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-`Observable` is a type that produces values of type `T`, so it is covariant in type parameter `T`.
+`Observable` is a type that produces values of type `T` and is covariant in that type parameter.
 However, if you look at method `subscribe` you might think that it uses type `T` in illegal position.
 After all, it was explained before that if type parameter is declared as covariant then it can be used as method argument type if it has a lower bound (`[B >: T]`).
 So the question is, why `subscribe` above compiles?
 The answer is flipped classification.
 Method `subscribe` accepts parametrized type `Observer` as an argument.
 The trick is that `Observer` is contravariant in its type parameter `T`.

 {% highlight scala %}
 // simplified version of Observer